Omarosa Gives Interview On ‘Good Morning America’ After White House Exit

-Apparently, everyone but Omarosa Manigault knows that she was fired from her “never really explained” position in the Trump White House, however that didn’t stop her from going on Good Morning America and telling Michael Strahan her side of things.
+Yesterday, reports started flying about Omarosa’s unceremonious exit from the Oval Office, after White House correspondent April Ryan tweeted that Omarosa tried to break into the residence after being fired.

-Reports immediately started flying about Omarosa’s unceremonious exit from the White House, which included being physically escorted off the premises, her cursing and yelling and demanding to speak to Trump before she left.
+Omarosa was reportedly physically escorted off the premises, while cursing and yelling and demanding to speak to Trump before she left.
 In her first (and very quick) interview since the turn of events, she did what was expected—denied everything and insisted that she resigned to “pursue other opportunities.”
 This is the same sentiment that was echoed by Trump, as he tweeted and thanked Omarosa for her service.

 Check out the FULL interview with Omarosa BELOW: